Last Updated on April 26, 2023 by Prepbytes

 For learning about the applications of graphs, follow this link.

 Non linear data structures are essential as they are used to solve complex problems where data cannot be arranged in a linear manner.
 Tree and graph data structures are examples of non-linear data structures, and they are used to represent hierarchical and network-based relationships between entities, respectively.

 Frequently Asked Questions(FAQs)

 Ques 2.
-What is a file system in an operating system?
+What is a tree traversal?

 Ans.
 Tree traversal is the process of visiting each node in a tree exactly once in a specific order.

 Ques 3.
 What are the types of tree traversals?

 Ans.
 The three main types of tree traversals are in-order traversal, pre-order traversal, and post-order traversal.

 Ques 4.
 What are different ways in which we can traverse a graph data structure?

 Ans.
 The two ways for traversing the graphs are